DelNov/T-Flows/readme.md

 ```
 ./Divide  rod_tet_dual  6
 ```
-by which we tell _Divide_ the name of the grid we want to divide, and number of sub-divisions.
+by which you tell _Divide_ the name of the grid you want to divide, and number of sub-divisions.
 If the command is successful, your directory structure, showing only new files, looks like this:
 ```